aws-samples/shopfloor-connectivity/docs/README.md

 # Providing session credentials for targets accessing AWS Services

 Targets publishing their data to AWS services need credentials to get access to these services.
-Besides using the standard chain credential (environment variables, credentials files) used by the (Java) AWS SDK's, SFC has additional support for using device certificates to obtain session credentials from the AWS IoT Credentials Provider Service (<https://aws.amazon.com/blogs/security/how-to-eliminate-the-need-for-hardcoded-aws-credentials-in-devices-by-using-the-aws-iot-credentials-provider/>).
+Besides using the standard chain credential (environment variables, credentials files) used by the (Java) AWS SDK's, SFC has additional support for using device certificates to obtain session credentials from the [AWS IoT Credentials Provider Service](https://aws.amazon.com/blogs/security/how-to-eliminate-the-need-for-hardcoded-aws-credentials-in-devices-by-using-the-aws-iot-credentials-provider/).
 Targets can refer to a client configuration that contains entries for the files with for the required device certificate, private key and root CA certificate.
 SFC provides helpers, that can be used by the targets, to obtain session credentials using these certificates and key files.
 These client configurations are in the AwsIotCredentialProviderClients section of the configuration file and are referred by the targets by setting the CredentialProviderClient to an entry in that section.
-If the CredentialProviderClient is not set then SFC will fall back on the default credentials provider chain as described at https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html.
+If the CredentialProviderClient is not set then SFC will fall back on the default credentials provider chain as described [here](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).

 The logic for obtaining the session credentials is ported from Greengrass V2 into SFC and is fully compatible with, but not dependent on Greengrass.
 Certificates can be deployed manually to the device running SFC, or in case Greengrass is deployed on the same machine make use of the Greengrass certificate management and deployment functionality.
 The configuration provides a shortcut option to specify that the certificate and key files of a Greengrass deployment on that device can use, without the need to specify the location of each certificate or key file.